VisActor/VTable/docs/assets/tutorials/en/table_type/List_table/list_table_define_and_generate.md

 The following are the key configuration items of the basic table and their descriptions:

-*   `parentElement`: The container DOM element of the table, which needs to have width and height.
+*   `container`: The container DOM element of the table, which needs to have width and height.
 *   `records`: The data of the table, represented as an array.
 *   `columns`: Configuration of table columns, each column needs to set configuration items separately, including column type, width, title, etc. Supported column types are: 'text', 'link', 'image', 'video', 'sparkline', 'progressbar', 'chart'.
 The configuration items for each column type are slightly different, please flexibly add specific configurations according to the required type, you can refer to[Document](/tutorials/cell_type/cellType).
 *   `frozenColCount`: Specifies the number of frozen columns.